-Members who lead trips and other activities provide their name, and limited contact details, for example telephone number or email address, for publication, i.e. on the printed fixture card, Tararua Tramper, and website fixture card.
+Members who lead trips and other activities provide their name, and limited contact details, for example telephone number or email address, for publication, i.e. on the printed fixture card, printed in the Tararua Tramper, and website fixture card.

 Club members acting on the club's behalf have access to the club's email lists, twitter account, and facebook site for administrative purposes.

-Membership of TTC includes membership of FMC, TTC does not provide FMS with any club member details.
+Membership of TTC includes membership of Federated Mountain Clubs, TTC does not provide FMC with any club member details.

 Provision of information about members